 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services HMO (in-network): Inpatient hospital care (continued) If Priority Medicare (Employer HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Inpatient hospital care (continued) If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Priority Medicare (Employer PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Look in Chapter 12, Definitions of important words , "Transplant travel coverage" for details on reimbursement.
 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient or under observation.
 If you are not sure if you are an outpatient or under observation, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021- 10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services HMO (in-network): Inpatient hospital care (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
-The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results. ✓ Prior authorization may apply, see page 51 for more information.
+Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Inpatient hospital care (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
+The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results.
+Prior authorization may apply, see page 50 for more information.
 Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
-For each Medicare-covered hospital admission/stay, you pay 20% per stay.
-Deductible does apply.
-Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 51 for more information.
+For each Medicare-covered hospital admission/stay you pay \$0 per stay.
+Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 50 for more information.